AdobeDocs/experience-manager-brand-portal.en/help/using/manage-digital-rights-of-assets.md

 ---
 title: Manage digital rights of assets
-seo-title: Manage digital rights of assets
 description: Licensing assets and setting expiration for assets and shared links ensure controlled usage of these assets and safeguard them.
-seo-description: Licensing assets and setting expiration for assets and shared links ensure controlled usage of these assets and safeguard them.
-uuid: ce30e398-0109-41bf-a4d2-2fcca476f499
 contentOwner: bdhar
 topic-tags: download-install
 products: SG_EXPERIENCEMANAGER/Brand_Portal
 content-type: reference
-discoiquuid: f77003ba-31fe-4a9e-96c8-dbc4c2eba79e
 role: Admin
 exl-id: 86c31891-0627-41ca-b571-8dac3a074d55
 ---
 # Manage digital rights of assets {#manage-digital-rights-of-assets}

 Ensuring secure distribution and usage of creative assets and the brand material is vital to protect your brand.
-This can be enforced across the organization and outside by associating an expiration date (and time) with approved assets published from AEM to Brand Portal, or by licensing these assets for conditional use.
-Also, Brand Portal allows you to specify an expiration date for links to the assets shared from Brand Portal.
+This process can be enforced by associating an expiration date (and time) with approved assets published from AEM to Brand Portal, or by licensing these assets for conditional use.
+Also, Brand Portal lets you specify an expiration date for links to the assets shared from Brand Portal.

 Read on to know how the assets are secured on Brand Portal and understand the associated usage permissions.